unjs/unplugin/README.md

       // Rollup plugin
     },
     webpack(compiler) {
-      // configure Webpack compiler
+      // Configure Webpack compiler
     },
     rspack(compiler) {
-      // configure Rspack compiler
+      // Configure Rspack compiler
     },
     esbuild: {
-      // change the filter of onResolve and onLoad
+      // Change the filter of onResolve and onLoad
       // onResolveFilter?: RegExp,
       // onLoadFilter?: RegExp,

+      // Tell esbuild how to interpret the contents.
+By default unplugin tries to guess the loader
+      // from file extension (eg: .js -> "js", .jsx -> 'jsx')
+      // loader?: (Loader | (code: string, id: string) => Loader)

-      // or you can completely replace the setup logic
+      // Or you can completely replace the setup logic
       // setup?: EsbuildPlugin.setup,
     },
   }